-You should wait to breed a doeling until she is at least 8 months old or at a size that they can handle the weight of your buck.
+You should wait to breed a doeling until she is at least 8-10 months old or at a size that they can handle the weight of your buck.
 This is just a good rule of thumb to follow and a good ethical animal raising practice.
 An uncomplicated pregnancy is always our goal so the best advice to follow is to wait to breed your gals until they are physically ready to handle it.

 On our homestead, we like to wait until our does are a year old before we begin goat breeding.
 Since we raise Nubians the bucks are on the large size and we want to make sure our gals can support his weight.

 The actual act of goat breeding only takes just a few seconds and if you blink you may miss it.
 The first year I tried my hand at breeding I was convinced that none of my 4 does were bred.
 I never saw my buck “do the deed” so I believed he had failed.

 One afternoon I was outside with Hubs working on the barn.
 I noticed one of my does standing in the corner with her head pressed against the wall.
 I ran over to her knowing that this is a sign of a goat in labor.

 That year I learned that breeding is quick and if you blink you definitely will miss it!

 You do not need to own a buck for goat breeding.
 You can actually rent a buck and set up “dates” either at your home or at the bucks.
 This is a great option for the brand new goat owner or someone with a small set up.

 A doe goes into heat every 21 days and the actual cycle lasts 1-3 days.
 I highly advise you know the cycle of each of your does.
 When you only have a window of 3 days to breed, knowing the 21-day mark will make things so much easier for everyone.